cspotcode/vscode-fast-cli/README.md

 # vscode-fast-cli

+*For Windows only*

 Launching VSCode as a text editor is slow on Windows, but it doesn't need to be.
-When you `git commit` and it launches your text editor, you want the file to pop up really fast.
+When you `git commit` and it launches Code as your editor, you want the commit file to appear instantly.

 This extension implements an `fcode` CLI command that opens workspace files in pre-existing VSCode windows faster than the default CLI.
 It only supports the `--wait` and `--goto` flags.
+For everything else you can use Code's built-in CLI.

 ## Installation